WaterRower Club Rowing Machine Review

 The more water you add, the “heavier” the rowing will feel (like rowing a boat with passengers).
 The less water you have, the “lighter” the rowing will feel (like rowing a boat by yourself).

-The only sound you can hear from the WaterRower Club is the sound of splashing water, which can’t be heard in a neighboring room.
-It’s also much quieter than an air rowing machine.
+The only sound you can hear from the WaterRower Club is the sound of sloshing and splashing water, which can’t be heard in a neighboring room.

 Resistance Overall